wp-plugins/sampath-bank-ipg/readme.txt

 == Screenshots ==

 1. All relevant account information details are set in the above shown panel.
 Merchant ID, Instance ID and Hash Keys are provided by Sampath Bank.
-2. Displayed above are the ‘Checkout Page’ payment options, inclusive of Sampath IPG, offered to users for selection.
+2. Displayed above are the "Checkout Page" payment options, inclusive of Sampath IPG, offered to users for selection.
-3. Featured above is the plugin page view containing the ‘Sampath Bank IPG’ option.
+3. Featured above is the plugin page view containing the "Sampath Bank IPG" option.
 Make sure to activate this option from the available plugin page.

 == Changelog ==
 No reson changes